windtoday/windtoday-blog/about.md

 static: true
 ---

-## Windtoday.co, Intelligent Watersport marketplace
+## Windtoday.co, Intelligent Watersport Marketplace

 We are a market of water sport shops.

 We want to make water sport accesible for all people.

-Our mission is create an e-commerce ecosystem, whether new or used equipment.
+Our goal is to create an e-commerce ecosystem that covers all sort of equipment, regardless of whether they are new or second hand.

 ### Facing the users